 The laidback attitude of the Dutch extends to a welcoming attitude to dogs.
 Dogs are allowed inside many restaurant and cafes.
 Or else just sit and dine at one of the many outdoor terraces dotted around the country.

 When it comes to public transport, dogs of all sizes are allowed on public transport in Amsterdam for free, plus there’s only a €3.30 charge for all-day travel by larger dogs on trains elsewhere in the country.
 Go for a stroll along Amsterdam’s famous canals or visit the tulips at Keukenhof in spring time.

 If you’re in the United Kingdom, it’s easy to visit the Netherlands for a quick break along with your dog.
 Choose between the Stena Line ferry from Harwich to Hook of Holland, the P&O ferry from Hull to Rotterdam or the DFDS ferry from Newcastle to Amsterdam, all with pet-friendly cabins.

 Read more about travelling with a dog in the Netherlands

 When people quiz me on my favourite country in Europe, I often answer Slovenia.
-This gem tucked away in between its more famous neighbours of Italy and Croatia is home to stunning natural scenery, plus welcoming people.
+This gem tucked away in between its more famous neighbours of Italy and Croatia is home to stunning natural scenery, plus welcoming people, many whom speak English.

 This welcome extends to dogs, with many places quite dog-friendly, whether restaurants or tourist attractions; even the zoo in Ljubljana allows pet dogs to accompany you!
 In particular I enjoyed staying near Lake Bled with my dog and exploring the wonderful lakes, rivers and mountains of the region.